IthavinduU/color-contrast-checker/README.md

 #  custom-color-contrast-checker

-Check the contrast ratio between two colors and verify WCAG accessibility compliance.
+custom-color-contrast-checker is a Node.js package designed to check the contrast ratio between two colors and verify their compliance with WCAG accessibility standards.
+The tool supports hex color codes, rgb() and rgba() formats, and offers both a JavaScript API and a command-line interface (CLI) for quick and easy checks.

 Supports:
 -  Hex colors (`#ffffff`, `#000`)